 The media is reporting that Paris Jackson cut herself and made a suicide attempt last night.
 Cutting is a hot topic.
 Are you a parent who has experienced this?
-Have yourest been tormented wondering why in the world your child would want to hurt themselves?
+Have you been tormented wondering why in the world your child would want to hurt themselves?
 What do those suspicious cuts or burn marks on their arms mean?
 Why do they keep punching things, injuring their hands?
 What is this really about?

 Did it throw you into a panic?
 It did me.
 I had never heard of cutting before (also called self-injury or self-mutilation) and had no idea what it meant, much less what to do to help my daughter.
 Today’s headlines stated that Paris cut herself with a meat clever and may have taken a handful of over the counter pain pills after having an argument with her family.
 The family said, “No, you can’t go to the Marilyn Manson concert.”
 She flew into a rage, ran into her bedroom, slammed the door and the rest is history.
 Sound familiar?
 It does to me.
 I’ve been there – and it’s an awful place to be.
 So frightening and alarming.
 Words fail to describe the experience.